 You may think this is just a vanity stat, but this is arguably the most important number after how much you spend.
 Your income is actually the biggest vanity stat because many high-earners mismanage their finances and are in a worse position financially than lower earners who have better habits.

-Initially everyone starts essentially with a net worth of $0, or worse, a negative net worth due to the modern day epidemic known as student loans.
-The name of the game is to properly turn your hard earned money into assets over time.
+Initially, everyone starts essentially with a net worth of $0, or worse, a negative net worth due to the modern-day epidemic known as student loans.
+The name of the game is to properly turn your hard-earned money into assets over time.
 Like any great feat, this takes time and consistent effort.
 The main purpose of increasing your net worth, aside from the potential impacts of a career change, is to have assets that will work for you so that you can gain financial freedom at some point, hopefully by retirement at the latest.
-It is ridiculous the amount of possibilities that open up if you play the game right!
+It is ridiculous the number of possibilities that open up if you play the game right!

 Here is how to calculate your net worth: